-An unrelated French pilots’ strike, meanwhile, continued for a second day, stranding hundreds of air travelers.
+A French pilots’ strike, meanwhile, continued for a second day, stranding hundreds of air travelers.
 One of France’s top union chiefs warned that wider labor unrest was imminent if the trucker strike lingered.

 ``The solidarity movements are pulling together.
 There are going to be strikes,″ Workers Force leader Mark Blondel told Europe 1 radio today.

 Truckers erected a handful of new roadblocks by this morning, adding to about 250 on highways or at fuel depots across the country, state radio France Info reported.

 On Wednesday afternoon, the government said the talks were ``on the verge of succeeding.″ Then, just after midnight, trucker’s union leader Roger Poletti emerged and said government mediator Roger Cros had quit.
 But soon after that, Cros himself emerged and said his mission was complete after reaching agreement on several points.

 He said the partial accord would be signed Friday.
 It was not clear whether the unions would sign the accord, or what parts they would sign.

 Poletti insisted the trucking company owners’ offer of a 1 percent pay increase and a one-time bonus of $300 was not enough to stop the strike.

 ``There is deep disagreement on the wage problem,″ said Poletti, of the Workers Force union, one of five representing the truckers.

 Transport Minister Bernard Pons, however, termed the talks ``a success″ and said he would ``not understand, under these conditions, if the roads remain blocked.″

 The truckers have been demanding higher pay, better hours and early retirement from company owners under pressure from an increasingly competitive European economy.